Disabled People Against Cuts

 Disabled People Against Cuts (DPAC) is an organisation based in the United Kingdom for disabled people and allies to campaign against the impact of government spending cuts on the lives of disabled people.
-Formed on 3 October 2010 DPAC promotes full human rights and equality for all disabled people, and operates from the Social Model of Disability.
+DPAC was formed in October 2010 and promotes full human rights and equality for all disabled people.
+DPAC operates from the social model of disability.

 History

-The 'Disabled People Protest' demonstration took place outside the Conservative Party annual conference on 3 October 2010 in the pouring rain in Birmingham, England.
-This was the first mass protest against the impact of austerity cuts to disabled people.
-It was also entirely led by disabled people, speaking out on their own behalf for themselves.
+A 'Disabled People Protest' demonstration took place outside the Conservative Party annual conference on 3 October 2010 in Birmingham.
+This was the first mass protest against the impact of austerity cuts on disabled people.
+It was led by disabled people, speaking out on their own behalf for themselves.
 Using this march as a catalyst, leading activists founded the organisation.

 Structure

 DPAC is a non-hierarchical organisation which grew organically from a small group of people who came together to plan an anti-cuts march in Birmingham.
 The current steering group was elected at the 2011 conference.

 There are 26 local DPAC groups, each one of which works within the DPAC constitution but are generally autonomous and their members make decisions for those groups.

-DPAC currently has a formal membership of 1,500, with 2,500 members of the Facebook page and 4,500 followers on Twitter.
-Online activism has had a key role to play in the development of the group.
-While other groups were organising entirely on line, or alternatively making little use of new social media, DPAC developed an approach that enabled both approaches side by side which enabled greater numbers to take part.
+DPAC currently has a formal membership of 1,500, with 2,500 members of the Facebook page and 4,500 followers on X. Online activism played a key role in the development of the group.
+DPAC developed an approach to social media that enabled greater numbers of people to take part.